abhikatta/Fake-Contribution-Graph/README.md

 3. Let it do the job.

-<b>This project is only a demonstration of ridiculously easy it is to create a fake github contribution graph.
+<b>This project is only a demonstration of ridiculously easy it is to create a fake github contribution graph and that contribution graph doesn't matter.
 Not intended for functional usage. <b>